0xseljarida/Inception/NOTES.md

 ## 01 · What is a container?

-> **A container is just a normal Linux process on your kernel, with lies told to it.**
+> **A container is just a normal Linux process on your kernel, with lies told to it.** yep we just lie to the process

 That's the whole thing.